Gabriella439/nixos-in-production/manuscript/BigPicture.md

   You would likely reimplement the NixOS test framework.

-You can save yourself a lot of headaches and professional embarrassment by taking time to learn and use the Nix ecosystem as idiomatically as possible instead of learning these lessons the hard way.
+You can save yourself a lot of headaches by taking time to learn and use the Nix ecosystem as idiomatically as possible instead of learning these lessons the hard way.

 ## GitOps